moby/moby/docs/admin/b2d_volume_resize.md

 +++
 <![end-metadata]-->

-# Getting “no space left on device” errors with Boot2Docker?
+# Getting "no space left on device" errors with Boot2Docker?

 If you're using Boot2Docker with a large number of images, or the images you're working with are very large, your pulls might start failing with "no space left